 Renowned moral philosopher who made her name at Newcastle.
 Born Mary Scrutton in London and educated at Oxford, she worked in the Civil Service and in teaching in her early life and moved to Newcastle in 1950 where her husband worked in the Philosophy Department of Newcastle University.
 Mary herself joined the department in 1962 and her reputation as a moral philosopher grew in stature, particularly from 1978 when her first book Beast and Man was published when she was 59 years old.
-Several books have followed since, including Wickedness (1984), The Ethical Primate (1994) and Are You An Illusion?
+Several more books followed including Wickedness (1984), The Ethical Primate (1994) and Are You An Illusion?
 (2014).
-Midgley is a critical opponent of the ethologist and evolutionary biologist, Richard Dawkins and is known for her work on ethics, animal rights and her views on science.
+Midgley was a critical opponent of the ethologist and evolutionary biologist, Richard Dawkins and was noted for her work on ethics, animal rights and her views on science.

 1924 – 1988